enketo/enketo-express/README.md

 * All configuration is done in [config.json](./config.json)
 * The configuration items mostly have self-explanatory names and sample values
 * The `maps` configuration can include an array of Mapbox TileJSON objects (or a subset of these with at least a tiles (array) and an attribution property)
 * The default production config includes 2 redis instances for the cache.
-You can **greatly simply installation by using 1 redis instance** instead (for non-production usage).
+You can **greatly simplify installation by using 1 redis instance** instead (for non-production usage).
 To do this set the redis.cache.port to 6379 (same as redis.main.port).
 To set up 2 instances properly for production, you'll find the vagrant setup steps in [bootstrap.sh](./setup/bootstrap.sh) useful.
-* The API is accessible on http://your.enketo-express.domain/**api/v1**
+* The API is accessible on **/api/v1**

 ### How to run
 * run with `node .` or `npm start` from project root